microsoft/monaco-editor/website/playground/monaco.d.ts.txt

     }

     export interface CancellationToken {
+        /**
+         * A flag signalling is cancellation has been requested.
+         */
         readonly isCancellationRequested: boolean;
         /**
-         * An event emitted when cancellation is requested
+         * An event which fires when cancellation is requested.
+This event
+         * only ever fires `once` as cancellation can only happen once.
+Listeners
+         * that are registered after cancellation will be called (next event loop run),
+         * but also only once.
+         *
          * @event
          */
-        readonly onCancellationRequested: IEvent<any>;
+        readonly onCancellationRequested: (listener: (e: any) => any, thisArgs?: any, disposables?: IDisposable[]) => IDisposable;
     }
     /**
      * Uniform Resource Identifier (Uri) http://tools.ietf.org/html/rfc3986.